Programmable Photonic Circuit for Optical Logic Operations and 2-Bit Decoding: Abstract

 \section{Abstract}

-We demonstrate a reconfigurable photonic platform capable of implementing both optical logic gates and a 2-bit decoder on the same device.
-The architecture is based on cascaded multiport directional couplers interleaved with thermo-optic phase shifters, enabling programmable $N \times N$ unitary transformations.
-Optimal heater voltages for phase control are determined through Bayesian optimization.
-The devices operate reliably across multiple wavelengths with 50~GHz spacing, suggesting potential for wavelength-parallel optical processing.
-These results highlight a pathway toward compact, programmable and integrated photonic circuits.
+We present a programmable silicon photonic circuit composed of cascaded multiport directional couplers interleaved with thermo-optic phase shifters.
+The device forms a reconfigurable interferometric network capable of realizing arbitrary $N \times N$ unitary transformations.
+By tuning the phase shifters, the same circuit can be configured to perform both optical logic gates and 2-bit decoding functions.
+Optimal phase settings are determined through Bayesian optimization.
+The circuit maintains stable operation across multiple wavelengths with 50 GHz spacing, suggesting potential for wavelength-parallel optical processing.
+These results highlight a pathway toward programmable and integrated photonic circuits.